 Lead Modeling and Texturing Artist

-Engine Programmer, Webmaster, Sysadmin, Accounting, Marketing, Showcase, Customer Support, Funding and everything else
+Engine and Gameplay Programmer, Webmaster, Sysadmin, Accounting, Marketing, Showcase, Customer Support, Funding and everything else

 tyron.at | Twitter | YouTube